-Victimisation means treating a person less favourably because he/ she has made or plans to make a discrimination complaint, takes legal action, acts as witness against disability discrimination or helps somebody else to do so.
-Victimisation is an unlawful act under antidiscrimination ordinances, including the Disability Discrimination Ordinance (DDO).
+Victimisation means treating a person less favourably because he/she has made or plans to make a discrimination complaint, takes legal action, acts as witness against discrimination or helps somebody else do so.
+Victimisation is an unlawful act under the anti-discrimination ordinances, including the Disability Discrimination Ordinance (DDO).

 Mary worked for a dental clinic.
-She suffered from work injury and as a result, she had to take sick leave from time to time.
-After commencing a personal injury action against the dental clinic, she was forced to go on sick leave by the clinic because of her work injury.
+She suffered from work injury and as a result, had to take sick leave from time to time.
+After commencing a personal injury action against the dental clinic, she was forced by the clinic to go on sick leave because of her work injury.
 One year later, she was dismissed.
 Mary lodged a disability discrimination complaint (in respect of the forced sick leave) and a victimisation complaint (in respect of the eventual dismissal) against the dental clinic with the EOC.